tahangz/Resume-Screening-App/README.md

 4.  **Label Encoding (`LabelEncoder`)**:
     * Job categories from the training dataset were encoded into numerical labels.
 The `encoder.pkl` file contains the fitted label encoder for converting predictions back to category names.
 5.  **Model Training & Prediction**:
-    * The primary classification model used is a `OneVsRestClassifier` wrapping a `KNeighborsClassifier` (as suggested by the project description, though the code uses `svc_model` which might imply an SVC or similar; adjust if `KNeighborsClassifier` was the final choice or clarify if `clf.pkl` is a different model).
+    * The primary classification model used is a `OneVsRestClassifier` which is `clf.pkl`.
     * The trained model (`clf.pkl`) is loaded to predict the category of new resumes.

 ---